mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Had I met with my lawyer earlier, they also would have helped me with prep work around reviewing my existing contracts and gathering the documents I'd need later to speed up due diligence.

 It's also a good time to see if you like working with this lawyer.
-Once you're in the middle of a contract negotiations, it's much more difficult to fire your lawyer and pull in someone else.
+Once you're in the middle of a contract negotiations, it's harder to fire your lawyer and pull in someone else.

 ### Create an unofficial "small stuff agreement" with the buyer

 At the time of the sale, TinyPilot had a physical office.
-We had about $1k worth of equipment there, but it was spread over so many small items that selling everything would be tedious and costly.
+We had about $1k worth of equipment there, but it was spread over so many small items that the cost of paying employees to sell it would cancel out whatever proceeds we'd collect.
 For example, we could sell our printer for $40, but the cost of interrupting an employee's normal work to sell a printer is higher than $40.

 Still, the stuff in TinyPilot's office was a business asset, so the buyer and I felt like we had to define in the asset purchase agreement what should happen to all that stuff.
 So we spent a few hours enumerating everything of value in the office, working out a timeline of when the buyer would clear it from the office, and how long I'd extend the lease to facilitate that.
 Between the two of us, we probably spent $2k on lawyer hours trying to work out how to handle this $1k of stuff that neither of us really wanted.

 If I were to do this again, I'd propose to the buyer a "small stuff agreement."
 This would sit outside of the official legal documents and maybe have some header at the top saying "Nothing in here is a legal contract."
 But it would be a place for the buyer and I to define expectations for small things that don't require lawyers.
-It would be good for things like office property where we need to decide _something_ but the stakes are so small that if one side
+It would be good for things like office property where we need to decide _something_ but the stakes are so small that if one side breaches the agreement, it wouldn't actually matter.

 Instead of the asset purchase agreement enumerating all the items in TinyPilot's office and working out how they'd transfer, we could say that the property in TinyPilot office is not part of the sale.
 And in our small stuff agreement, the buyer and I could privately work out a reasonable way to handle the office property.

-Look for opportunities to cut things out of the contract that don't matter.
-There were parts of the contract where we burned $1k in lawyer time on things that had a value of $500.

-If I do this again, one thing I'll propose to the buyer is that we create a separate agreement for stuff we want to do but it's too small to be worth codifying it into a real contract that lawyers have to review.

-If we make a handshake agreement and the other person doesn't honor it, how much would it matter?

-One example of this is selling the property in the TinyPilot office.
-The value of everything there was under $1,000 but we burned a lot of time working with the lawyers on how to transfer it.
-I wish I had just said that the property in the office was excluded from the sale, but the buyer and I make a handshake agreement that, in exchange for clearing the office, he can keep or sell anything there.

-What's the worst the buyer could do to me?
-Not clear the office.
-So, I clear the office.

-What's the worst I could do to the buyer?
-Not give him what I promised.
-But so what?
-He misses out on a $200 desktop PC and lots of obsolete TinyPilot parts?

 ### Announce the sale to the team later

-Deciding when to tell your team about an acquisition is extremely difficult, and I haven't seen anyone come up with a good solution to this problem.
+Telling your team about an acquisition is extremely difficult, and I haven't seen anyone come up with a good solution to this problem.

 If you keep the sale a secret until the deal closes, you're effectively lying to your team.
 An acquisition is something that will have a major impact on their lives, and there are important decisions they might make where it would greatly benefit them to know about the sale.

 On the other hand, if you're completely transparent about the sale to your team, you take on a huge amount of risk.
 Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
 Or they might worry about the sale or lose motivation and their job performance might tank.

-In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me, but people do weird things when they know a relationship is about to end.
+In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me.
+At the same time, my experience throughout my life is that people do weird things when they know a relationship is about to end.

-In the end, I decided to tell the team as soon as I signed the broker agreement, but I ended up regretting it slightly.
+I ultimately told the team as soon as I signed the broker agreement.
+I ended up regretting that decision slightly.

 Nothing catastrophic happened, but announcing the sale made certain parts of managing the team more difficult.
 I'm being intentionally vague on this point to protect the team's privacy.

 What I didn't realize until we were in it was that the team and I faced different levels of risk.
-To the team, an acquisition meant the potential for the new owner to fire them or change their role in a way that makes them want to leave voluntarily.
+To the team, an acquisition meant the potential for the new owner to fire them or change their role in a way that makes them want to leave.
 And job changes are stressful, but everyone worked part-time for hourly pay.
 Nobody was about to take out a mortgage on a new home with the expectation that they'd be working at TinyPilot for the next 20 years.

 But if an employee wanted to interfere with the sale, that could mean scaring away a buyer and losing $50-100k off the valuation.
 Or worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.

-I didn't want a bad outcome for anyone, but the worst case for me was significantly worse than the worst case for the team.
+I didn't want a bad outcome for anyone, but the worst case for me was significantly worse than the worst case for any other member of the team.

 If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also disclose early on in working together that an acquisition is always a possibility.
-They won't necessarily have advanced notice, but I will be looking for a buyer that aligns with their interests, as I did with TinyPilot.
+I'd explain before I even start looking for a buyer that an acquisition might happen, and the team won't know it's happening, but I'll be looking for a buyer that aligns with their interests, as I did with TinyPilot.

 I don't think this strategy is ideal or fair to everyone, but it's the best of a lot of bad options.